Ashwini7Soni/airflow-experiments-with-kubernetes/airflow-standalone/README.md

 You will be able to see your dag and run it from the airflow UI.

 ##### Note: In this standalone version of airflow, a lot of example pipelines are given.
 Checkout the UI.
 Explore the code as per your use case and reuse.
+Local location: ```/usr/local/lib/python3.10/dist-packages/airflow/example_dags/```